haydenzheng314/core-infra-dalian-onboarding/01-Environment-Variable/env-variable.md

 `username` is the name of the user you use to log in to the operating system.
 When IT installs Xubuntu for you, they usually set the username `liferay`.

-Create three directories:
+Create directories:

 ```
 mkdir /opt/jdk
-mkdir -p /opt/tools/apache-ant
-mkdir -p /opt/tools/apache-maven
+mkdir /opt/tools
 ```

 ### JDK

-Get jdk1.8.0-181.tar.gz (version depends), in terminal, go to the directory where the tar.gz file is, and type:
+Get jdk1.8.0_181.tar.gz (version depends), in terminal, go to the directory where the tar.gz file is, and type:

 ```
-tar -xzvf jdk1.8.0-181.tar.gz
+tar -xzvf jdk1.8.0_181.tar.gz
-mv jdk1.8.0-181 /opt/jdk/
+mv jdk1.8.0_181 /opt/jdk
 ```

 to extract JDK and move it to `/opt/jdk`

-Then, type the following command to create a symbolic link pointing to the JDK directory。
+Then, type the following command to create a symbolic link pointing to the JDK directory.

 ```
-ln -s /opt/jdk/default /opt/jdk/jdk1.8.0_181
+ln -s /opt/jdk/jdk1.8.0_181 /opt/jdk/default
 ```

 > It's possible that you need to have multiple versions of JDK on your computer, and switch among them.
 With this way, you can just remove/recreate links to switch the system-wide JDK, without changing environment variables.
 We'll mention this later.